 DONATE AND DOWNLOAD:

-A Donation for the All Plugins Bundle will give you all new plugins and updates during the bundles life span (about 6 month).
-If you want to continue to get all new plugins and updates after a bundle expires you will be able to do so by paying a small upgrade fee.
+A Donation for the All Plugins Bundle will give you all new plugins and updates 6 months from the day of your donation.
+If you want to continue to get all new plugins and updates after the 6 months you will be able to do so by paying a small upgrade fee.
 To upgrade, contact us with your details from your receipt and we’ll send you a personal discount code.

 By downloading any of our plugins you subscribe to our mailing list.
 You will be able to unsubscribe at any time.